bobbingwide/oik-clone/README.md

 A beta test version will be produced when the following requirements have been satisfied:

-- Support Attachments
+- Support Attachments (in v0.6 )
-- Support Hierarchical taxonomies
+- Support Hierarchical taxonomies (in v0.7)

-In the mean time, these are development versions.
+- Support mapping of post IDs within content - planned for v0.8

-Some of the versions are being Alpha tested on the oik-plugins servers.
+In the mean time, these are development versions. v0.7 is now being Alpha tested on the oik-plugins servers.

 # What does the Multi-Site tab do?